-PARETO STACKED BAR
+PARETO STACKED COLUMN

 A Pareto stacked bar chart is a type of chart that shows the pareto ABC classes with a horizontal stacked bar.
 The chart is named for the Pareto principle, and its purpose is to highlight the most important among a set of factors comparing this along different metrics.